privefl/portfolio/docs/teaching.md

 ## New year

 I'm teaching this course again this year (2019).
-I was also teaching at ENSIMAG in the meantime, so that it is good that all materials were ready from last year since I would not have time to prepare them again.
+I was also teaching at ENSIMAG in the meantime, so that it is good that all materials were ready from last year since I would not have had time to prepare them again.

 I have updated some small parts of the course, making sure that all code was still running, replacing exercises that were too hard, etc.